Basics In Statistics Question And Answers

 Cannot be generalized

 Question 4.
-Enumerate various measures of dispersion & describe in detail the test of significance.
+Enumerate various measures of dispersion and describe in detail the test of significance.

 Answer: